BrentBaccala/collaborate/README.md

    Probably want to install and run `gnome-settings-daemon` and `gnome-tweak-tool` (run both inside the desktop) to set your fonts.

+1. To use student desktops, you'll need to configure a Postgres table.
+   The user 'vnc' with password 'vnc' is currently hard-wired into the scripts for Postgres authentication, so you need to create this role using `psql` or `pgadmin3`:

+   `CREATE ROLE vnc LOGIN PASSWORD 'vnc';`

+   Create the table (or view) using the following SQL command:

+   `CREATE TABLE VNCusers(VNCuser text, UNIXuser text, PRIMARY KEY (VNCuser))`

+   The only permission 'vnc' needs is to read this table:

+   `GRANT SELECT ON VNCusers to vnc;`

-1. To use student desktops, create UNIX user accounts for the students.
+1. Create UNIX user accounts for the students.

 1. Use a tool like `psql` or `pgadmin3` to add entries into the `VNCusers` table mapping the Big Blue Button names to the UNIX usernames.